0xAliHn/kotlin-for-android-developers/ready_to_work.md

 # Ready to work

-Now that you know a small example of using Kotlin, I'm sure you will want to use it as much as possible in your practice.
-Do not worry, in the first chapter will help you to build your development environment, so you can immediately write code.
+Now that you know some little examples of what you may do with Kotlin, I’m sure you want to start to put it into practice as soon as possible.
+Don’t worry, these first chapters will help you configure your development environment so that you can start writing some code immediately.